Expected value of sample information calculations for risk prediction model development: Context and Notations

 \section{Context and Notations}

-We focus on the development phase of a risk prediction model for a binary outcome (e.g., whether an individual with a heart attack will die in the next 30 days).
-We assume the investigator has had access to $n$ iid observations of predictors and response values from the relevant target population to develop a prediction model for the conditional risk of the outcome given a set of predictor values.
-Due to the finite size of the development sample, predictions from such a model might not be accurate even if the model form is correctly specified, resulting in potential loss of clinical utility.
+We focus on the development phase of a risk prediction model for a binary outcome (e.g., whether an individual with a recent heart attack will die in the next 30 days).
+We assume the investigator has had access to $n$ independent and identically distributed observations from the relevant target population to develop a prediction model for the conditional risk of the outcome given a set of predictor values.
+Due to the finite size of the development sample, predictions from such a model might not be accurate even if the model form is correctly specified.
 Procuring a further development sample can improve the accuracy of predictions, and reduce such a loss.
-The figure of merit is the expected gain in clinical utility from procuring a future development sample $D^*$ of size $n^*$ from the same target population, i.e., development EVSI.
+The figure of merit is the expected gain in clinical utility from procuring a future development sample $D^*$ of size $n^*$ from the same target population.
 We assume the future sample will be exchangeable with the current sample (thus the investigator will naturally combine the current and future samples to refit their model).
-We quantify clinical utility in terms of net benefit (NB), as quantified in decision curve analysis (\citealp{Vickers:2006aa}).
+We quantify clinical utility in terms of NB, as quantified in decision curve analysis (DCA - \citealt{Vickers:2006aa}).
+An overview of NB calculations are provided below.